Search

 The employer will provide you with a list of DOT-qualified Substance Abuse Professionals (SAPs).

-American River Wellness is a DOT-qualified SAP and offers virtual SAP evaluations for added convenience.
+If you’re looking for a convenient option, American River Wellness is a DOT-qualified SAP that offers virtual evaluations.

 You’ll meet with your DOT-qualified SAP for an evaluation.